 Group financial statements

 2024 £ 2023 £

 Materiality 1,442,000 1,328,000

 Basis for determining materiality 2% of adjusted revenue (2023: 2% of revenue)

-Rationale for the benchmark applied , , tax is less representative of the Group's revenue is considered to be the most
+Rationale for the benchmark applied Profits are impacted by different parts of the business and fluctuate significantly such that profit before tax is less representative of the Group's underlying performance.
+Therefore, revenue is considered to be the most appropriate benchmark for users of the financial statements.

 Performance materiality 1,081,500 996,000

-Basis and rationale for determining performance materiality 75% of materiality on the basis of our assessment of the Group's overall commisstatements.
+Basis and rationale for determining performance materiality 75% of materiality on the basis of our risk assessment, together with our assessment of the Group's overall control environment and history of past misstatements.

-Component performance materiality
+Component materiality